SCDF NSF dies after being found unconscious at bottom of fire station pump well

 "They are also warned by their commanders.
 SCDF also has a whistle-blowing programme in place to help identify irresponsible behaviour.
 SCDF will be conducting briefings in all its fire stations and bases, and check again whether there were any such activities in the recent past."

 This incident comes two weeks after the death of another NSF.
 Dave Lee, 19, died after "displaying signs of heat injury" in Bedok Camp.
-A COI has been convened to investigate the circumstances leading to the death of the Singapore Armed Forces (SAF) Guardsman.
+A Committee of Inquiry has been convened to investigate the circumstances leading to the death of the Singapore Armed Forces (SAF) Guardsman.